nextcloud/documentation/admin_manual/configuration_server/activity_configuration.rst

-There is also a configuration option ``activity_expire_days`` available in your ``config.php`` (See :doc:`config_sample_php_parameters`) which allows you to clean-up older activies from the database.
+There is also a configuration option ``activity_expire_days`` available in your ``config.php`` (See :doc:`config_sample_php_parameters`) which allows you to clean-up older activities from the database.

 Better scheduling of activity emails
 ------------------------------------